3D Printing Materials and Processes Guide

 - Polycarbonate (PC): In addition to being light and dense with exceptional tensile strength, PC is highly impact-resistant.
 When reinforced with fibers, it can be used to print parts with exceptional stiffness and strength.

-According to Jabil’s 2019 Additive Materials and 3D Printing survey, metal is the material that manufacturers would most like to use if certified versions were available at a reasonable cost.
+According to Jabil’s 2019 Additive Materials and 3D Printing survey, metal is the 3D printing material that manufacturers would most like to use if certified versions were available at a reasonable cost.
 Download the full Jabil survey report.

-In many ways, 3D printing with metal makes the job of manufacturers easier.
+In many ways, metal 3D printing makes the job of manufacturers easier.
 While some materials, like polymers, essentially require the development of a new materials industry for 3D printing, additive manufacturers can utilize previously existing wire, metal powders or feedstock.
 While metal is difficult to use in conventional manufacturing methods, with 3D printing, manufacturers can make parts from the same material that they would normally machine.

 As a general rule, any metal that welds or casts well will work with additive manufacturing.
 Some popular metals used in 3D printing include: